keberwein/blscrapeR/README.md

 [![Build Status](https://travis-ci.org/keberwein/blscrapeR.png?branch=master)](https://travis-ci.org/keberwein/blscrapeR) [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/blscrapeR)](http://www.r-pkg.org/badges/version/blscrapeR)

 Designed to be a better API wrapper for the Bureau of Labor Statistics (BLS.)
 The package has additional functions to help parse, analyze and visualize the data.
-With fundamental ideas borrowed from the `acs` package, which has similar functionality for the Census Bureau API.
+Fundamental ideas borrowed from the `acs` package, which has similar functionality for the Census Bureau API.

 Install
 -------

--   The latest development version from Github with
+-   The latest development version from Github:

 ``` r
 devtools::install_github("keberwein/blscrapeR")